solidjs-community/solid-primitives/packages/event-listener/README.md

 1.3.0

-Primitive rewritten to provide better types and more reliable usage. **(breaking changes to type generics and returned functions)**
+Primitive rewritten to provide better types and more reliable usage. **(minor breaking changes to type generics and returned functions)**

 </details>